pokt-network/poktroll/docusaurus/docs/protocol/upgrades/upgrade_procedure.md

 - `name`: Name of the upgrade.
 It should match the `VersionName` of `upgrades.Upgrade`.
 - `height`: The height at which an upgrade should be executed and the node will be restarted.
-- `info`: While this field can theoretically contain any information about the upgrade, in practice, `cosmovisor`uses it to obtain information about the binaries.
-When`cosmovisor` is configured to automatically download binaries, it will pull the binary from the link provided in this field and perform a hash verification (which is optional).
+- `info`: Can be empty. **Only needed for live networks where we want cosmovisor to upgrade nodes automatically**.
+When`cosmovisor` is configured to automatically download binaries, it will pull the binary from the link provided in this field and perform a hash verification (which is also optional).
+We only know the hashes **AFTER** the release has been cut and CI created artifacts for this version.

-### Validate the URLs
+### Validate the URLs (live network only)

 The URLs of the binaries contain checksums.
 It is important to make sure they are correct, otherwise Cosmovisor won't be able to download the binaries and go through the upgrade.
 Here's a little command that uses `jq` and `go-getter` (same library used by Cosmovisor - so it is a good test).